 You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
 My spinoff food site, Forkbastard, can be found easily enough by the clever.

-Memo to Esquire Magazine: YOU ARE DUMB.
+Memo to Alex Castellanos, Maureen Dowd, and Penn Jillette: YOU ARE DUMB.

 Bear with me here.
 We're going to have to dive deep, deep, deep into the rabbit hole on this one.
 And why is that?
 Because motherfuckers refuse to understand context.
 Which means I'm going to have to provide context.
 And there's a lot of context.
 Context that explains how Alex Castellanos can be a sexist douchebag for saying something that, stripped of context, is actually correct.
 ACTUAL QUOTE TIME!

 "And some women, by the way, are named that and it's accurate." - The "that" he's referring to is "bitch".
 Or possibly "white bitch".
 You see what I mean about context?
 You see, CNN was discussing whether Hillary Clinton has faced sexism during her run for president.
 Which is just fucking stupid.
 Of course she has.
 She's a woman.
 Naomi Wolf could write an entire book about what Clinton's faced from Chris Matthews alone.
 You can argue the relative importance of the sexism, but debating its existence is the kind of oversimplified bullshit cable news exists to peddle.